Spencer-Easton/Angular-AppsScript-Starter/client/Angular-AppsScript-Starter/README.md

 # AngularAppsScriptStarter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.
+This project was upgraded with [Angular CLI](https://github.com/angular/angular-cli) to version 11

 ## Development server